jaydeegbobeh/eng88/Cybersecuirty/README.md

 ### UDP Scanning

 TCP has a connection between sender/reciever
-UCP does not have a coonection
+UDP does not have a connection

 - Sends a UDP packet to various ports on target system and determine the availability of the host from the response
 - Receiving a UDP response = port is open, ICMP port unreachable = closed port, no response could indicate that the port is either open or filtered by a firewall/packet filter